 How to Hike Happy

 Altitude Awareness

 Boulder is 5,430 feet above sea level and, as you might imagine, the air is a little thinner up here.
 To help avoid altitude sickness - typified by headaches, nausea and fatigue - make sure to drink more water than usual, curb your alcohol consumption and protect yourself from the sun.

 Sunscreen

 Cover yourself with sunscreen and bring a hat.
 Boulder is a mile closer to the sun than the sandy beaches on the coast, which means it's easier to get a sunburn up here.

 Water and Food

 Our climate is very dry, and it's easy to get dehydrated.
 Drink often, even if you don't feel thirsty.
 Be sure to take plenty of water with you whenever you are hiking.
 Bring along an energy bar or two in case your energy level drops or you spend more time on the trail than planned!

-Leave It as You Find It
+Care for Colorado

 Picking flowers, collecting rocks and picking berries may not seem to be a big deal, but it means others won't have a chance to enjoy them.
 With millions of people visiting Open Space and Mountain Parks, the less impact we each make, the longer we will enjoy what we have.
-Learn more at bouldercolorado.gov/osmp.
+Learn more at bouldercoloradousa.com/cc.

 Stick to the Trail

 Traveling on the trail leaves room for wildlife and their homes.
 Shortcutting trails causes erosion.
 Be ready to get muddy and step right through puddles.
 Boots dry overnight; plants take years to recover.

 Share Our Trails

 We all enjoy the outdoors in different ways.
 Pay attention, expect to encounter others and be courteous.
 Yield to all.

 Dogs

 On most trails, visitors can walk their dogs on leash.
 If dog guardians wish to walk their dogs off leash, they must be registered in Boulder's Voice and Sight Tag Program.
 Learn more at voiceandsight.org.

-Boulder Convention and Visitors Bureau 2440 Pearl St. Boulder, CO 80302 800.444.0447 | 303.442.2911 BoulderColoradoUSA.com City of Boulder Open Space and Mountain Parks 303.441.3440 • osmp.org Free Summer Weekend Hiker Shuttles Memorial Day Weekend-Labor Day Full details at BoulderColoradoUSA.com/shuttles ELDO SHUTTLE
+Boulder Convention and Visitors Bureau 2440 Pearl St. Boulder, CO 80302 800.444.0447 | 303.442.2911 BoulderColoradoUSA.com City of Boulder Open Space and Mountain Parks 303.441.3440 • osmp.org Summer Weekend Hiker Shuttles Memorial Day Weekend-Labor Day Full details at BoulderColoradoUSA.com/shuttles

+Chautauqua Park to Park Shuttle

-Chautaugua Park-to-Park Shuttle Ride the free weekend shuttle to get to Chautauqua stress-free and to avoid parking fees.
-Simply park for free at downtown parking garages, CU Regent lot or New Vista High School, and then hop on the shuttle. - Free pickups every 20 minutes - Saturdays and Sundays, 8am-8pm (plus Memorial Day, Labor Day and Fourth of July, 8am-8pm) - Dogs, strollers and gear welcome Prefer not to use the free satellite parking and shuttle?
-Paid parking (\$2.50/hr) is available in designated areas in and around Chautauqua.
-Another option is to take Lyft to/from Chautauqua.
-Receive \$2.50 off (each way) summer Saturdays and Sundays 8am-8pm with promo code: RIDE2HIKE.
+Ride the free weekend shuttle to get to Chautauqua stress-free and to avoid parking fees.
+Simply park for free at 5 downtown parking garages, CU Regent lot or New Vista High School, and then hop on the shuttle.

+- FREE pickups every 15 minutes

+- Saturdays and Sundays, 8am-8pm (plus Memorial Day, Labor Day and Fourth of July, 8am-8pm)

+- Dogs, strollers and gear welcome